Download PDF

 • Less developer profit (12% of sellout)($3,318,000)

-*Total development cost ex-land is an industry-range estimate — hard costs for 4-story Type V-A residential over a 2-level subterranean garage, plus soft costs, financing/carry, demolition and RSO relocation, and contingency (±$505K/unit).
-It is not a contractor bid.
-Final site value should be re-run against the Ownership's hard-cost budget and any GC pricing.
+*Total development cost ex-land is an industry-range estimate — hard costs, soft costs, 24-month financing/carry, demolition, and contingency totaling ±$513K/unit.
+See the itemized cost breakdown below for the full line-by-line schedule.
+Not a contractor bid; final site value should be re-run against the Ownership's hard-cost budget and any GC pricing.

 Sensitivity — Site Value vs. Sellout